-These individuals present the logic that if a man lusts for a woman other than his wife, he has committed adultery with her “in his heart.”
-And since he committed mental/heart adultery, his wife could divorce him for “adultery” based on his lustful thoughts.
+These individuals say if a man lusts for a woman other than his wife, he has committed adultery with her “in his heart.”
+And since he committed mental adultery, his wife could divorce him for “adultery” based on his lustful thoughts.

 Jesus explained that the sin of murder, for example, begins in the heart with the sin of hate.
 “You have heard that it was said to those of old, ‘You shall not murder, and whoever murders will be in danger of the judgment.’
 But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment.
 And whoever says to his brother, ‘Raca!’ shall be in danger of the council.
 But whoever says, You fool!’ shall be in danger of hell fire” (Matthew 5:21,22).

 But does this mean that people should be sentenced to death and killed for hating or calling each other, “You fool” or “Raca”?
 Of course not.
 From these passages it is clear that the sins of hatred and murder carry the same spiritual weight, but do not carry the same physical penalties.
-And the same logic applies to the subject of pornography.
-It should not be considered a legitimate grounds for divorce.
+And the same logic applies to pornography.
+Lusting by the eyes is a sin but it should not be considered a legitimate grounds for divorce.

 In the Old Testament, murder was a capital offense punishable by death (Numbers 35:33), but hatred was not.
 Physical adultery was a crime punishable by death (Leviticus 20:10), but lust was not.
 In Matthew 19:9, the sin of porneia may carry the same spiritual weight as lust “in the heart,” but the verses don’t suggest that the words bear the same physical penalties.

 For couples that are suffering from pornography.
-A temporary separation (not divorce) may be helpful to help motivate the guilty one to deal with his problem.
-This period of time will hopefully allow the that person to renew his relationship with God and obtain permanent victory.
-For nothing is impossible with God (Luke 1:37).
+A temporary separation (not divorce) may be helpful to help motivate the guilty one to correct his problem.
+This period of time will hopefully allow that person to renew his relationship with God and obtain permanent victory.
+For all things are possible with God (Luke 1:37).